Information for young people on looking after your wellbeing during coronavirus.

 This doesn't just include sleeping, and what you eat and drink, but also being active, creative, and kind to others – and yourself.

 If something helps you feel good, make time to do it.
 This could be something like drawing or baking, or listening to music.

 These things all affect how we think about ourselves, other people, and things that happen around us.
 You can read more about this on our page on looking after your wellbeing.

 "Try to stick to a routine and good sleep pattern.
 Keep in touch with friends and avoid talking to people who stress you out."

-If you’re spending lots of time at home, especially during the winter months, there are plenty of ways to be active.
+If you’re spending lots of time at home, there are plenty of ways to be active.
 For example: